mxmass/venom_api/README.md

-# Home made VENoM
+# API NodeJS, MongoDB

 ## Overview

-VENoM stands for VueJS, Express, NodeJS & MongoDB ... not mine idea, but i like it ;)

-This bit of the app is an API (with JWT auth and AWS S3 direct upload) Package is dockerized
+This is a part of one of the ongoing projects

+API => (Express, NodeJS, MongoDB) { ...

+  Security: JWT,
+  File_storage: AWS_S3 direct upload,
+  Container: Docker,
+  Tests: [mocha, chai]

+}

-Couple of shell scripts make life a bit easier
-Don't forget to make scripts executable
+Couple of shell scripts make life a bit easier (don't forget to make scripts executable)

 ```
 chmod a+x <filename>